-Current GNSS include the Global Positioning System (GPS), the Global Navigation Satellite System (GLONASS), the BeiDou Navigation Satellite System (BDS) and the European Satellite Navigation System (Galileo).
-There are also two regional systems, the Navigation with Indian Constellation (NavIC) system and the Quasi-Zenith Satellite System (QZSS), as well as various augmentation systems designed to improve one or more GNSS qualities, such as accuracy, robustness, and signal availability.
+Satellite navigation systems in use around the world are the Global Positioning System (GPS) of the United States of America, the Global Navigation Satellite System (GLONASS) of the Russian Federation, the BeiDou Navigation Satellite System (BDS) of China and the European satellite navigation system (GALILEO) of the European Union.
+Regional systems that provide additional signals from satellites operating over a given geographical area include the Navigation with Indian Constellation (NavIC) system of India and the Quasi-Zenith Satellite System (QZSS) of Japan, which are also compatible with one or more GNSS.
+These systems are being further developed and improved to ensure the continued provision of reliable and accurate positioning, navigation and timing (PNT) services, thereby enabling new possibilities and applications.